Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Introduction

-In engineered robot architectures such problems can be dealt by developing explicit models of the possible disturbances which might allow the robot to reason around the situation.
-In deep learning systems, one possible brute-force solution is to gather more training data containing physical and visual disturbance events.
-In this paper we propose {\em task focused attention} (TFA) as a technique for increasing the robustness of the end-to-end learned robot manipulator to physical and visual disturbances without the need of additional training data.
-The contributions of the paper are as follows:
+In engineered robot architectures such problems can be dealt by developing explicit models of the possible disturbances, which may allow the robot to reason around the situation.
+In deep learning systems, one possible brute-force solution is to gather more training data containing physical and visual disturbance events; however, data collection for robotic tasks is time consuming.
+Also, there are unlimited visual and physical disturbance scenarios for a single task.
+It is impossible for to record demonstrations to cover all possible scenarios of physical and visual disturbances.